Advance Steel Features | 2023, 2022, 2021 | Autodesk

 Use revision clouds to reduce time spent tracking modifications to shop drawings.

-Sync model updates between Advance Steel and Revit to seamlessly track design changes and check for data loss as projects evolve.
+Sync model updates between Advance Steel and Revit to seamlessly track design changes and control for data loss as projects evolve.

 Robot Structural Analysis interoperability

-Transfer structural analysis data (including calculations) between Robot Structural Analysis and Advance Steel, and synchronise design, analysis and detailing workflows.
+Transfer structural analysis data (including calculations) between Robot Structural Analysis and Advance Steel, and synchronize design, analysis, and detailing workflows.

 Autodesk Docs interoperability